The Lesson

 A Real Example of a Linear Equation in Slope-Point Form

-A point on the line can be found from the numbers being subtracted from y and x.
+- A point on the line can be found from the numbers being subtracted from y and x.

 y − 2 = 2(x − 1)1 is being subtracted from x.
 1 is the x-coordinate of the point.
 2 is being subtracted from y.
 2 is the y-coordinate of the point.
 The point on the line is (1, 2).
-Read more about finding the y-intercept from a linear equation in slope-point form
+Learn more about finding the y-intercept from a linear equation in slope-point form

 Other Forms of Linear Equations

-The general form of a linear equation is:
+There are other forms of linear equation.- The general form of a linear equation is:

-m is the slope and c is the y-intercept.
-Read more about the slope-intercept form of a linear equation
+the general form of a linear equation - The slope-intercept form of a linear equation is: m is the slope and c is the y-intercept.
+Learn more about the slope-intercept form of a linear equation

 Beware